Dream Job: Italy's Nutella maker seeks 60 taste testers - no experience necessary

 If you love Nutella – and let's face it, few of us don't – the maker of the famed Italian chocolate and hazelnut spread has a potential job for you.

-The Ferrerro company, which makes Nutella, Ferrero Rocher chocolates and other sweet treats, is looking for 60 "sensory judges" who will be paid for tasting its products.
+The Ferrero company, which makes Nutella, Ferrero Rocher chocolates and other sweet treats, is looking for 60 "sensory judges" who will be paid for tasting its products.

 Nutella has such worldwide demand that mini-riots broke out in France in January when discounted containers of the rich spread went on sale.
 It's so popular that U.S. discount warehouse club chain Costco started offering its own version this year.